Monkeypox (MPX) health alert

 We are monitoring the unfolding situation in Australia concerning MPX.
 It has been declared a Communicable Disease Incident of National Significance in Australia.
 We will update this alert with the latest medical advice, official reports and case numbers.

-- This includes 33 in New South Wales, 30 in Victoria, 2 in the Australian Capital Territory, 2 in Queensland, 2 in Western Australia, and 1 in South Australia.
+- This includes 67 in Victoria, 52 in New South Wales, 7 in Western Australia, 4 in Queensland, 3 in the Australian Capital Territory, and 2 in South Australia.

 Find out more about MPX